i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 - N is not strictly needed in an existing session message, as it's associated with the Session Tag

-- PN and N are as defined in Signal.
+- The definitions of PN and N are identical to that in Signal.
   This is similar to what Signal does, but in Signal, PN and N are in the header.
   Here, they're in the encrypted message body.